tisonpatrik/pysystemtradeOnContainers/README.md

 - Testing: currently it does not exist
 - Performance Optimization: Switching from Pandas to Polars for faster data processing.
 - Refactoring Plans: Breaking down raw_data service into smaller, more manageable components.
 - Logging: Currently, logging happens only in the terminal.
-A proper logging solution should be implemented for better traceability and debugging.1
+A proper logging solution should be implemented for better traceability and debugging.
 - Monitoring: Monitoring does not exist and needs to be established for better observability of trading system.
 - CI/CD Pipeline: Setting up a continuous integration and deployment pipeline.
 - Infrastructure: moving towards a Kubernetes-based infrastructure.